fedev521/go-boilerplate/README.md

 Features:

 - Dockerfile that leverages cache to avoid unnecessary downloads, compilations and tests.
-It uses a distroless Debian image.
-Build with `DOCKER_BUILDKIT=1 docker build -t "<imagename>:latest" .`
+It uses a distroless Debian image with non-root user.
 - logging: uses [logur](https://github.com/logur/logur) as a facade (and adapter) and [logrus](https://github.com/sirupsen/logrus) under the hood.
   Always uses JSON formatter.